ameredithmarks/Aquaculture/README.md

 # Aquaculture
-A suitability analysis for oyster aquaculture on the East Coast (USA) using R.
+A suitability analysis for oyster aquaculture on the East Coast (USA) using R and ArcGIS Pro.